Pulse FM is a youth radio station serving Kingborough and the Huon Valley in Tasmania, Australia.

 Unfortunately, due to the restrictions imposed on Pulse FM’s broadcasting license by the Australian Communications and Media Authority, Pulse FM’s signal is not very strong in many areas of the region.
 If you are having difficulties obtaining a strong signal, try switching your radio to ‘mono mode’ if it has the option, as Mono FM broadcasts require less signal strength than Stereo FM broadcasts.

-We would like to thank the various businesses and community groups who have supported Pulse FM over the past few years, including Tasmanet, Claesson Edwards Audio, Axicom, Kingston Rotary, the Kingborough Council, the Huon Valley council and everyone else we forgot to mention.
+We would like to thank the various businesses and community groups who have supported Pulse FM over the past few years, including Tasmanet, Claesson Edwards Audio, Axicom, Kingston Rotary, the Kingborough Council and the Huon Valley council.

 Pulse FM is staffed entirely by volunteers.
 If you are interested in volunteering at Pulse FM, please email firstname.lastname@example.org